Canadian Provincial Nominee Programs

 Alberta is quickly becoming one of Canada’s fastest growing provinces with Calgary and Edmonton driving growth through an enticing job market.
 Its immigration requirements and programs are evolving rapidly to address the province’s changing economic landscape, and there are several options open to immigrants under the Alberta Immigrant Nominee Program (AINP).

 The Alberta Express Entry stream selects candidates from the federal Express Entry program through the provision of a Notification of Interest (NOI).

 This stream is growing in popularity as its minimum CRS score is 300 points, which is significantly lower than the rest of the provinces.
 If an applicant has interest in immigrating permanently to Alberta and is working in an occupation that supports the province’s local economic development and diversification efforts, the Alberta Express Entry stream may be a good provincial nomination program to consider.
-Our immigration lawyers have helped many people interested in immigrating to Canada who may not meet the Express Entry CRS threshold use to program as a pathway towards permanent residence.
+Our immigration lawyers have helped many people interested in immigrating to Canada, who may not meet the Express Entry CRS threshold, to use this program as a pathway towards permanent residence.

 A more comprehensive view of the AINP: Express Entry stream can be found here.